Workplace Injuries and Workers Compensation Claims

 For employers, we can provide guidance on their obligations and responsibilities, assessing the merits of a worker claim, responding to WorkSafeBC requests, navigating the claims process, reviewing and implementing safety policies, and minimizing the impact of workplace injuries on their business.

 In this article we provide some basic information about the compensation claim system, as well as services our team can provide.
-For general information about workplace injuries, compensation claims, and the Workers’ Compensation system in British Columbia, please review the following articles:
+For additional information about workplace injuries, compensation claims, and the Workers’ Compensation system in British Columbia, please also review the following articles:

 - Overview of Workers’ Compensation in British Columbia